Public Inquiries: 1-866-432-8435

 Black Hills Energy Assistance Program (BHEAP)

-Provides bill-payment assistance and educates customers on ways to manage their monthly bill.
+Provides bill-payment assistance and educates customers on ways to manage their monthly electric bill.
 Eligibility is based on household income and federal poverty guidelines.
-BHEAP will accept applications from gas customers at or below 125 percent of federal poverty levels.
-Customers must already be enrolled as a Low Income Energy Assistance Program participant and must enroll in Black Hills Energy's budget billing program and participate in no-cost energy efficiency and weatherization programs.
-To obtain an application, customers can call the customer service center at 888-890-5554.
-Later in July 2012, the application will also be available at www.blackhillsenergy.com under the Programs and Services section.
-Colorado gas customers also can pick up an application at local LIHEAP agencies.
-Applications are being accepted as of July 1, 2012.
-Program enrollment and distribution of funds will begin in the fall of 2012.
+BHEAP will accept applications from electric customers at or below 150 percent of federal poverty levels.
+To participate in the BHEAP program, a customer also must enroll in Black Hills Energy’s budget billing program and participate in the company's no-cost energy efficiency and weatherization programs.
+Applications are available by calling the Black Hills customer service center at 888-890-5554 and in Pueblo at the Black Hills Energy Service Center, 105 S. Victoria Avenue, Monday through Friday from 8 a.m. to 4:30 p.m.
+Low-Income Energy Assistance Program agencies also can provide the application.

 Low-Income Energy Efficiency

 If you qualify for federal low-income assistance, then you may also qualify for the Weatherization Program offered by Black Hills Energy and the The Governor's Energy Office.
 This program provides free funding for home improvements such as space and water heating equipment upgrades, insulation, low flow showerheads and faucet aerators.
 Weatherization improvements which are covered by Black Hills Energy funding include: